Health & Pregnancy

 Human Chorionic Gonadotropin (HCG): A hormone that can be used to trigger ovulation.
 Sold under the names Novarel, Pregnyl, and Ovidrel.

-Hysteroscopy: A procedure in which a thin, telescope-like instrument is inserted through the cervix into the uterus, allowing the doctor to see and photograph the area.
+Hysteroscopy: A procedure in which a thin, telescope-like instrument is inserted through the cervix into the uterus, allowing the doctor to see and photograph the area, and correct problems if needed.

 Infertility: Typically defined as an inability to get pregnant after a year of unprotected intercourse.